 Fiona is responsible for Coordinating OxNet activities across Cheshire and Warrington.
-This involves recruiting pupils to three programmes: Pembroke North Humanities; The Stuart Sutherland Centre for Philosophy and Theology; and The North West Science Network.
+This involves recruiting pupils to three programmes: Pembroke North Humanities; The Goldsmiths' Sutherland Centre for Philosophy and World Religions; and The North West Science Network.

 Fiona is an a alumna of the Manchester Metropolitan University, graduating in Human Geography and Outdoor Education Studies in 2012.
-She also has a Master of Research degree from the Manchester Metropolitan University.
+She also has a Master of Research degree in Social Science from the Manchester Metropolitan University.

-Rebecca is the OxNet Coordinator responsible for the Stewart Sutherland Centre for Philosophy and World Religions, based at Ashton Sixth Form College, Tameside.
+Rebecca is the OxNet Coordinator responsible for the Goldsmiths' Sutherland Centre for Philosophy and World Religions, based at Ashton Sixth Form College, Tameside.

-At Ashton Sixth Form College, Rebecca manages the Realising Aspirations programme, which is modelled on the OxNet system of sustained academic engagement, and offers a series of lectures, seminars and workshops led by visiting academics, information and guidance events and university visits across 17 wide-ranging programme strands.
+At Ashton Sixth Form College, Rebecca manages the Realising Aspirations programmes, which are modelled on the OxNet system of sustained academic engagement.
+They offer a series of lectures, seminars and workshops led by visiting academics, information and guidance events and university visits across 17 wide-ranging programme strands.

 Ashton Sixth Form College

 Hollie is responsible for coordinating OxNet activities across the London boroughs of Hammersmith & Fulham, Kensington & Chelsea, and the City of Westminster.
 This involves recruiting pupils to two programmes: OxNet Humanities and the London Centre for Languages and Cultures.